How to Use Salicylic Acid + Vitamin C in Your Skin Care Routine

 Then, in the evening, you can use your salicylic acid product.
 Serums and toners can work, or you can use a cleanser that contains the ingredient.

-Our Papaya Enzyme Cleanser contains not only salicylic acid but also papaya enzymes for even more exfoliation and skin brightening potential.
+Our Power Wash exfoliating gel cleanser contains not only salicylic acid but also papaya enzymes for even more exfoliation and skin brightening potential.
 It’s also pH balanced for use by all skin types.
 Our Crystal Clear clarifying pads are another great option, too — they contain salicylic, glycolic and lactic acids to keep breakouts at bay.

 USE THEM ON DIFFERENT DAYS